 There are many challenges to growing a bonsai, the most important being the health of the tree.
 They won’t survive indoors and can die for many reasons, from improper watering to untreated pests and/or disease, from overworking the tree to neglect.
 Bonsai with rocks glued to the surface of the soil are dying the day they’re purchased, although they may not look like it.
 Most new bonsai die because they’re kept indoors where it is too dry and dark for them to survive.

 How do I get started in bonsai?

-A local bonsai club is the best way to learn about the art, as well as the the local horticulture and available resources, including teachers.
+A local bonsai club is the best way to learn about the art, as well as the local horticulture and available resources, including teachers.
 There are several bonsai clubs in Southern California and throughout the country.
-The Golden State Bonsai Federation lists member clubs throughout California.
+The Golden State Bonsai Federation lists member clubs in California.

 The Huntington offers bonsai classes and workshops at various times throughout the year.
 Visit the Calendar or search “bonsai” for upcoming events.